 As mentioned earlier, moving from such a distant country to Switzerland cannot be easy, which is why aside from our immigration services, we also offer another type of support which usually targets the relocation procedure.
 We can advise on the lease or rental agreements, registration with the Swiss tax authorities and other agencies you might need representation with.

 As you might already know, Switzerland is made of several cantons, and each has local regulations you will need to respect.
 Helping you get acquainted with these rules is also part of our expat services in Switzerland.
-Also, should you need any information about customs regulations when moving to Switzerland from Australia, do not hesitate to ask our lawyers.
+Also, should you need any information about customs regulations when relocating to Switzerland from Australia, do not hesitate to ask our lawyers.

 We can also help foreign nationals from other countries who are interested in immigration to Switzerland.
 We can also guide you through applying for a golden visa for Switzerland.

 Economic relations between Switzerland and Australia

 Trading relations between Switzerland and Australia are quite important, the two countries cooperating for a long time.
 These relations also date way back in the 1800s when around 1,000 Australian citizens immigrated and obtained residency in Switzerland.